 Perhaps counter intuitively, limiting the work in progress can increase the overall throughput.
 Consider, for example, what is sometimes called the ‘motorway effect’ on major roads.
 Traffic is snarled up and just as you are thinking that there must be dreadful accident ahead, the traffic suddenly clears for no apparent reason – there was no accident or other obstruction.
 Such bottlenecks typically result from the sheer volume of traffic.
 The effect is defined mathematically in queuing theory.

-Kanban and agile business analysis
+Kanban for agile business analysis

 In a process based on kanban we are saying that the analysts will not request the next task until they have determined what the problem is, obtained general agreement on the business goals and priorities for a solution and then discovered the requirements for that solution.
 This sounds good.
 Of course, the analyst must not abuse the system by causing the old problem of paralysis by analysis.
 Transparency and visibility of the process should prevent that undesirable situation.